-To edit a chart you need to go to the charts library, which could be found by following route: Media > Visualizer Library.
-Once you open the library, you will be able to find a chart what you need.
+To edit a chart you need to go to the charts library (on the left menu).
+Once you open the library, you will be able to find the chart that you need.
 When you find a chart, click on Edit icon.
 After you click on Edit icon, the editor popup will appear.
 This popup wizard will walk you through all screens of general chart creation process, but this time instead of creation chart you will edit it.
 After you select chart type (or leave it as it is), upload data (or skip it) and adjust chart options, click on Save Chart button in the right bottom corner of the popup.

-You can also clone or delete your charts from Media > Visualizer Library.
+You can also clone or delete your charts.
 If you click on Clone icon, the chart will be duplicated and appear in at the beginning of the list.
 After cloning a chart, you can do whatever you need with it.
 And if you click on Delete icon, the chart will be deleted from the database.

 Importing Data from Google Spreadsheet